Oaklight/toolregistry-hub/docs/index.md

 # ToolRegistry Hub

-**A curated collection of utility tools extracted from toolregistry** - designed for efficiency, reliability, and ease of use.
+**A curated collection of utility tools extracted from [ToolRegistry](https://toolregistry.readthedocs.io/)** - designed for efficiency, reliability, and ease of use.

 ## 🚀 Quick Start